ytausky/gbbinutils/README.md

 # gbas

-An assembler for the Game Boy.
+An assembler for Game Boy.

+## Note

+gbas is not ready for prime time yet.
+I recommend you do not use it for any serious project.